April’s comment on the previous post reminded me of this post from April 2017.

-Many of us have experienced buyer’s remorse—the sting felt after making a regrettable purchase.
+Many of us have experienced buyer’s remorse — the sting felt after making a regrettable purchase.
 I try very hard to never feel that sting and sometimes deliberate on an item for so long that it sells out before I commit.
 But, what about the reverse?
 I’ll coin it buyer’s relief—the feeling I get when I’ve had my heart set on an expensive item that, in the end, doesn’t suit me.
-The relief is the $$$$ I didn’t waste on something I would only wear out of guilt.
+The relief is the $$$$ ‘saved’, $$$$ that could now be put toward something else.

 This happened recently with the above Miu Miu coat.
 I was smitten the second it hit the runway last fall and immediately put it on my spring wish-list.
 As I added other items to said list, I was mindful that I already had the pricey coat on there.
-When I got the call that it was in, I raced over to try it on.
+When I got the call that it was in, I raced over to Bergdorf Goodman to try it on.
 As the SA pulled it out my heart sank because, as gorgeous as it was, I knew the color would not be good on me.
 Disappointed?
 Yes.
-Relieved, too.
+Relieved?
+Yes, also.